 Trend Micro analysts have also noticed this campaign (independently of their colleagues) and now report that they have identified old trojanized versions of MiMi targeting Linux (rshell backdoor) and Windows (RAT HyperBro).

 At the same time, the oldest sample of rshell for Linux is dated June 2021, and the first victim of this campaign became known back in mid-July 2021.
-In total, at least 13 different organizations in Taiwan and the Philippines were attacked, of which 8 were affected by rshell.
+In total, at least 13 different organizations in Taiwan and the Philippines were attacked, of which eight were affected by shell.

-Hackers can use the malware to list files and folders, and read, write, and download files on compromised systems.
-In addition, the backdoor is able to steal data and send specific files to its control server.
+Hackers can use the malware to list files and folders and read, write, and download files on compromised systems.
+In addition, the backdoor can steal data and send specific files to its control server.

-It is worth to emphasize that it is impossible to say that we are definitely talking about an attack on the supply chain.
-The fact is that according to Trend Micro, hackers clearly control the servers hosting the MiMi installers, and experts suggest that they are dealing with a compromise of a legitimate and not too popular messenger targeted at the Chinese audience.
+It is worth emphasizing that it is impossible to say that we are discussing an attack on the supply chain.
+The fact is that according to Trend Micro, hackers control the servers hosting the MiMi installers, and experts suggest that they are dealing with a compromise of a legitimate and not too popular messenger targeted at the Chinese audience.